mubarakmayyeri/monbud/README.md

 ```shell
 streamlit run main.py
 ```
-This will run the `munBud` application on a new tab in your default browser
+This will run the `monBud` application on a new tab in your default browser

 4. Select the Budget Calculator or Investment Advisor option from the sidebar
 5. Enter the required input values and get the results